gergelypolonkai/gergelypolonkai.github.io/_posts/2015-04-28-cross-browser-border-radius-sass-mixin-with-varargs.markdown

 parameters.
-Another nice feature you get using the `border-width` shorthand is that you can specify less than four parameters, and the values will be applied on different sides of your box, so in the end all side will have a `border-witdh` set.
+Another nice feature you get using the `border-width` shorthand is that you can specify less than four parameters, and the values will be applied on different sides of your box, so in the end all side will have the whole `border-width` set.

 I wanted to achieve the same for my `border-radius` mixin, although I could not start specifically with the `top` side.
-I decided to go with the top right corner for the first parameter, while trying to keep a sane repeting pattern.
+I decided to go with the top right corner for the first parameter, while trying to keep a sane repeating pattern.
 Here is the result:

 {% gist gergelypolonkai/313b227434ecc5d85d7b border-radius.sass %}